Houston Non-Compete Lawyers

 Like all other legal contracts, non-compete agreements should be entered into with clarity surrounding what they allow and what they prohibit.
 Companies that use outdated or improperly drafted agreements sometimes suffer severe financial repercussions when they turn out to be unenforceable.
 Your legal rights may hinge on nuanced aspects of the contract and considerations specific to your industry, as well as how the court views the necessity of specific restrictions for protecting the employer's business interests and goodwill.

 At Hendershot Cowart P.C., our business law attorneys offer highly informed, reliable counsel for businesses focused on protecting their proprietary information, strategic plans, and client relationships.
 Our lawyers are equally adept at reviewing all types of contracts on behalf of individuals whose professional options and futures hang in the balance.

 Fair, enforceable contracts offer protections to both parties that enter them, and we are intensely dedicated to ensuring that our clients' interests are protected.
-Our Houston law firm has been providing proven solutions since 1987!
+Our law firm has been providing proven solutions since 1987!
 If you have questions about the language of your non-compete agreement, or need to draft or enforce one, call our legal team today to draw from decades of experience.

 To schedule a confidential consultation, call (713) 909-7323 or contact us online.